 How can you tell if your steak is done?

-There are a couple of ways to check your steak – first – and most precise is the meat thermometer.
+Making sure your steak is perfectly done is essential to a happy belly!
+A perfectly cooked medium rare (my fav) leads to tender meat no matter what cut you use.
+There are a couple of ways to check your steak – first – and most precise is an instant-read meat thermometer.
 Medium rare is 130-135 – and you can also take off a bit early because the heat will continue to cook after it is removed from the oven.

 The other way was taught to me by the folks at Certified Angus Beef.
 Press on your steak with the tongs.
 Now – hold your palm open and press on the inside of your palm where the base of your thumb is – if the steak feels like that – it’s rare.
 If you bring in one finger (towards making a fist) – then press that same spot – you’ll feel it’s a little firmer – that’s medium rare.
 Two fingers in – medium, three – medium well, fist – well.
 I like to do both the temp and press test – once I matched those up a few times – I’m pretty good with just the press test now.